ibmverse/verse-developer/_tutorials/tutorial_verse_developer.md

 ### What is the Verse Developer browser extension?

 The Verse Developer browser extension is a tool for developers who are adding customised capabilities to IBM Verse.
 The tool allows an application to be registered with IBM Verse, where each application contains a set of customised capabilities.
 One or more applications can be registered using the tool.
 Each application can contain one or more extensions.
-IBM Verse supports 3 types of extensions:
+In this tutoiral we will have a look at 2 of the possible types of extensions, templated links and widgets.
+For more info on types of extensions take a look at the [refence documentation](../reference/reference.html).

-1. [Simple Link](https://jenkins.swg.usma.ibm.com/jenkins/job/sequoia/site/developer/specs/verse-extension-points.html#simpleLink) (type = com.ibm.appreg.ext.simpleLink)
+1. Simple Link (type = com.ibm.appreg.ext.simpleLink)
-2. [Templated Link](https://jenkins.swg.usma.ibm.com/jenkins/job/sequoia/site/developer/specs/verse-extension-points.html#templatedLink) (type = com.ibm.appreg.ext.templatedLink)
-3. [Widget](https://jenkins.swg.usma.ibm.com/jenkins/job/sequoia/site/developer/specs/verse-extension-points.html#widget) (type = com.ibm.verse.ext.widget)
+2. Widget (type = com.ibm.verse.ext.widget)

 Each Widget can contribute one or more actions to the Verse UI which are displayed in IBM Verse as either a button or a link.